Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Method: Task-Level Iterative Learning Control

 \subsection{Initial Guess}

-Given a demonstration of the flying knot, we initialize learning with $\command_0$ to track the hand fingertip trajectory $h(t)$.
+Given a demonstration of the flying knot, we initialize learning with $\knots_0$ to track the hand fingertip trajectory $h(t)$.
 We solve the following trajectory optimization problem to minimize fingertip tracking error while satisfying the joint dynamics limits:

-A detailed explanation of the hand-tracking objective $\mathbf{e}_h$, weighting $\mathbf{W}_h$, and constraints is provided in \cref{sec:track_hand}.
-We then formulate this trajectory optimization problem using the Drake toolbox \cite{drake} and solve using the SNOPT nonlinear solver \cite{snopt}.
+where $\mathbf{q_0}$ is the initial configuration of the robot.
+A detailed explanation of the hand-tracking objective $\mathbf{e}_h$, weighting $\mathbf{W}_h$, and constraints is provided in Appendix~\cref{sec:track_hand}.
+The initial-guess optimization is non-convex because the hand-tracking objective depends nonlinearly on the command through the Bezier curve, robot forward kinematics, and rotation error.
+We therefore formulate this trajectory optimization problem using the Drake toolbox \cite{drake} and solve using the SNOPT nonlinear solver \cite{snopt}.